This cake is joy made better with caramel in every bite of it, be it as a dessert or as an accompaniment to your morning coffee!

 - It’s beginner-friendly.

-- It’s perfect for breakfast, brunch, or dessert.
+- It’s great for breakfast, brunch, or dessert.

-- You can prepare it ahead for family gatherings or parties.
+- You can also have it ready before the time for big family events or get-togethers.

 Salted